DETAILED ACTION

 Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have operated the device of modified Srinivasan at a frequency of between 10 and 650 Hz, and localized the capsule to the stomach, as taught by Ben-Tsur, in order to treat various conditions of the stomach by the capsule.

-Thus, the modified Srinivasan device now discloses wherein when the ingestible capsule is in a stomach of a subject who has ingested the ingestible capsule (Srinivasan: claims 17-18 for the capsule; Ben-Tsur: note paragraph 34, lines 1-5 which describe the interfacing of the capsule with walls of the tract, and paragraph 123, lines 7-13 which describe the transit of the capsule in the stomach), closing the circuit connecting the power supply and the vibrator causes the vibrator to vibrate the ingestible capsule at a frequency (Srinivasan: claims 17-18 for the capsule and biodegradable insulating membrane, modified to be dissolvable in the stomach per Gross; Ben-Tsur: paragraph 136, lines 1-6 for the vibration of the capsule via motor assembly, and note the modification of the biodegradable insulating membrane to dissolve in the stomach as discussed above).
+Thus, the modified Srinivasan device now discloses wherein when the ingestible capsule is in a stomach of a subject who has ingested the ingestible capsule (Srinivasan: claims 17-18 for the capsule; Ben-Tsur: note paragraph 262, lines 1-6, which describe the interfacing of the capsule with walls of the tract), closing the circuit connecting the power supply and the vibrator causes the vibrator to vibrate the ingestible capsule at a frequency (Srinivasan: claims 17-18 for the capsule and biodegradable insulating membrane, modified to be dissolvable in the stomach per Gross; Ben-Tsur: paragraph 255, lines 1-6 for the vibration of the capsule via motor assembly, and the frequency outlined at paragraph 275, lines 1-6; and note the modification of the biodegradable insulating membrane to dissolve in the stomach as discussed above).

-However, given that Ben-Tsur discloses the frequency range of 10-650 Hz (paragraph 78, lines 1-2), and that the instant specification notes that fa frequency of 80 Hz induces the release of serotonin (see paragraph 128), the ordinarily skilled artisan would recognize that, because the modified Srinivasan device is capable of operating between 60 and 120 Hz, that the device of modified Srinivasan is capable of inducing a release of serotonin in the subject when operated at 80 Hz (see also MPEP 2112.01, where when the claimed apparatus and the reference apparatus are substantially identical, as they are based on modification of Srinivasan with Ben-Tsur and Gross, claimed properties and functions are presumed to be present).
+Given that Ben-Tsur discloses the frequency range of 10-650 Hz (paragraph 78, lines 1-2), and that the instant specification notes that frequencies in the range of 60-120 Hz induce the feeling of satiety (see paragraph 15), the ordinarily skilled artisan would recognize that, because the modified Srinivasan device is capable of operating between 60 and 120 Hz, that the device of modified Srinivasan is capable of inducing serotonin release in the subject when operated in the range of 60-120 Hz (see also MPEP 2112.01, where when the claimed apparatus and the reference apparatus are substantially identical, as they are based on modification of Srinivasa with Ben-Tsur and Gross, claimed properties and functions are presumed to be present).

 Regarding claim 16, Srinivasan discloses the ingestible capsule of claim 1, as discussed above.

-Srinivasan fails to explicitly disclose wherein when the ingestible capsule is in a stomach of a subject who has ingested the ingestible capsule, closing the circuit connecting the power supply and the vibrator causes the vibrator to vibrate the ingestible capsule at a frequency that causes the ingestible capsule to stimulate mucosal receptors in the stomach, because Srinivasan fails to disclose the closing of the circuit in the stomach and placement of the capsule in the stomach.
+Srinivasan fails to explicitly disclose wherein when the ingestible capsule is in a stomach of a subject who has ingested the ingestible capsule, closing the circuit connecting the power supply and the vibrator causes the vibrator to vibrate the ingestible capsule at a frequency that stimulates mucosal receptors in the stomach, because Srinivasan fails to disclose the closing of the circuit in the stomach and placement of the capsule in the stomach.

 However, Gross teaches an ingestible capsule (30) for delivery of a therapeutic agent into a desired portion of the GI tract (paragraph 272, lines 1-15, note the different places in the GI tract, e.g. the stomach and the small intestine and the pH for dissolution of the film at these places; Fig. 15), wherein ingestible capsule (30) includes a biodegradable coating (46A) disposed on the housing (see Fig. 15, where 46A is disposed on the exterior of capsule 30) ingestible capsule (30), and configured to dissolve in a fluid having a pH of 1.5 to 3, thereby exposing the therapeutic agent (36) in the stomach as desired (paragraph 272, lines 1-15, note that Gross contemplates dissolution in acidic stomach environments with pH 1.2-3.5, and thus the claimed range is anticipated by the disclosed range per MPEP 2131.03 II, as the range is overlapped with sufficient specificity).